shawninder/adventure-logistics/texts/data.md

 # Data

-By data, we mean anything that can be stored, like account details, names of rivers, etc.
+By data, we mean anything that can be stored, like account details, rivers, etc.

 - Quality (human-created, human-curated)
 - Timeliness (automatic detection of staleness)